This Easy Guacamole Delivers Exactly the Flavors You Crave

 I grew up in Los Angeles and have a slight touch of Mexican heritage in my family.
 Growing up, and a neighbor from Guadalajara named Lupe taught me about Mexican cooking.
 It was her guacamole method that my mom picked up and passed to me through culinary osmosis.

 As with most dishes that are passed through generations, this one, I believed for years, was the best.
-Throughout the years, friends and family have supported me in my belief.
-Then, a few years ago a neighbor brought her “best” guacamole to a gathering, and like two girls wearing the same prom dress, it got really awkward.
+Friends and family have supported me in my belief.
+Then, a few years ago, a neighbor brought her “best” guacamole to a gathering, and like two girls wearing the same prom dress, it got really awkward.
 Hers might have been better.